Best Practices for Using Anchore Enterprise in CI

 Construct Your Workflow

-You’re now ready to start putting AnchoreCTL commands into your CI jobs.
-For a container-focused use-case, you will generally look to construct a job which does the following:
+You’re now ready to put AnchoreCTL commands into your CI jobs.
+For a container-focused use-case, you will generally construct a job which:

-The sequence of commands will look something like this (simplified):
+The sequence of commands looks something like this (simplified):

 # Build a docker image for your project